Hamar: Name

 The municipality (originally the town) is named after the old Hamar farm (Hamarr).
-The medieval market was first built on this farm and that market eventually became a kjøpstad which in turn became a self-governing municipality.
+The medieval market was first built on this farm, and that market eventually became a kjøpstad which in turn became a self-governing municipality.
 The name is identical with the word hamarr which means "rocky hill".

 Coat of arms

-The coat of arms were granted on 2 June 1896.
+The coat of arms was granted on 2 June 1896.
 The arms show a Black Grouse sitting in the top of a pine tree on a white background.
 An older version of the arms had been used for a long time.
 The old version was first described in the anonymous Hamar Chronicle, written in 1553.

 History

 Between 500 and 1000 AD, the Åker farm was one of the most important power centres in Norway, located just a few kilometres away from today's town of Hamar.
 Three coins found in Ringerike in 1895 have been dated to the time of Harald Hardråde and are inscribed Olafr a Hamri.